Julie Croket: 2012

-2013-2015
+2013–2015

 Croket made her comeback at the 2013 FIG Challenger Cup in Anadia, Portugal, where she qualified for two event finals.
 She was not selected for the 2013 World Championships team due to an elbow injury.

 Croket returned at the 2014 Novara Cup where Belgium won a bronze medal behind Italy and Spain.
 She competed at the 2014 World Championships, her first major competition since 2011, and she helped the Belgian team finish eleventh.

 Croket sustained another injury and did not compete for most of 2015, but she returned in September at a friendly meet against Sweden and Austria.
 She scored a 13.200 on the floor exercise, but then, she had to withdraw from the rest of the meet due to an ankle injury sustained during the vault warm-ups.
 The injury turned out to simply be a sprained ankle, but she could only compete beam at the 2015 World Championships.
 The team finished eleventh and qualified to the Olympic Test Event.

 2016

 Croket began her season at the International Gymnix in Montreal where she placed fifth in the team competition along with Julie Meyers, Cindy Vandenhole, and Senna Deriks.
 She then helped Belgium defeat Romania in a friendly meet, and she finished sixth in the all-around with a 53.950.
 She was initially named the alternate for the Olympic Test Event, but she was added to the team to replace Cindy Vandenhole.
 At the Olympic Test Event, Croket helped Belgium finish third which qualified them as a full team to the 2016 Olympic Games for the first time since 1948.
 Croket was not named to Belgium's 2016 Olympic team, and after this decision she retired.
-In October of 2016, Croket began coaching a girls' gymnastics team in Ghent.
+In October 2016, Croket began coaching a girls' gymnastics team in Ghent.